mban259/xpchain/doc/build-osx.md

 Other commands:
 -------

-    ./src/bitcoind -daemon # Starts the bitcoin daemon.
+    ./src/xpchaind -daemon # Starts the xpchain daemon.
-    ./src/bitcoin-cli --help # Outputs a list of command-line options.
+    ./src/xpchain-cli --help # Outputs a list of command-line options.
-    ./src/bitcoin-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/xpchain-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----